ericawoo/erica-website/index.md

 show_call_box: false
 ---

-# Helping Little Minds Do Big Things
+# Where Every Child's Potential Shines

 ## I'm a registered occupational therapist providing in-home and community support to help you and your child thrive.